Udayraj123/DBMSLab-CS345/A4 - Time tables/Readme.md

 # TODO
-[ ] Restore the ignored ME654 to demonstrate insert errors (See below) [-] Handle "Other than Thursday" type cases (Ignored previously) [ ] Check - courses with A1,etc instead of K slot
+[ ] Restore the ignored ME654 to demonstrate insert errors (See below) [-] Handle "Other than Thursday" type cases (Ignored previously) [-] Check - courses with A1,etc instead of K slot (CE.pdf may have some Lab tuts not into K) [-] Check - Tutorials of Lab courses be present
-[ ] Can you generate any useful visuals?
+[ ] Generate any useful visuals?

 # Notes made during processing
 /*